LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 ##############

 Variorum supports vendor-neutral power and energy management through its rich API.
-Please refer to the top-level API, as well as the specific descritptions of the JSON API and the Best Effort Power Capping API.
+Please refer to the top-level API, as well as the specific descriptions of the JSON API and the Best Effort Power Capping API.
 The JSON API allows system software interacting with Variorum to obtain data in a portable, vendor-neutral manner.